polo-sec/armory/kerberos/kerberoasting.md

 This will dump the Kerberos hash for all kerberoastable accounts it can find on the target domain just like Rubeus does; however, this does not have to be on the targets machine and can be done remotely.

 3. hashcat -m 13100 -a 0 hash.txt Pass.txt - now you can crack those hashes

+## Kerberoasting Mitigation

+* Strong Service Passwords - If the service account passwords are strong then kerberoasting will be ineffective
+* Don't Make Service Accounts Domain Admins - Service accounts don't need to be domain admins, kerberoasting won't be as effective if you don't make service accounts domain admins.